Chiefs fan banned over claims he pointed laser at Brady

-The Kansas City Chiefs have instituted a lifetime ban against a fan who is accused of flashing a laser at Patriots quarterback Tom Brady during last month's AFC championship game.
+The Kansas City Chiefs have instituted a lifetime ban against a fan accused of flashing a laser at New England Patriots quarterback Tom Brady during last month's AFC championship game.

 Laser pointers are banned at most sporting events because of the potential for distraction and safety reasons.
 The light can damage the retina in the eye after even a short period of time.